 Requirement Method of inspection Reason for failure All lights and other electrical components: Operate lights and verify that all bulbs illuminate.
 Bulb fails to illuminate to full brilliance.
-(If multi-LED light unit, more than 1 in 4 • function Visual inspection.
-LEDs are not illuminated.) are marked ExM (or better) if mounted inside a cabinet containing loading/discharge equipment Not suitably marked. are marked ExN (or better) if within 0.5 metres of a loading/vapour adaptor, breather device or safety relief valves are marked IP 65 if more than 0.5 metres and less than 1 metre from a loading/vapour adaptor, breather device or safety relief valves Note: see 'Electrical Zone Summary' for further information.
+(If multi-LED light unit, more than 1 in 4 LEDs are not illuminated.) function Visual inspection. are marked Ex mb (or better) if mounted inside a cabinet containing loading/discharge equipment The existing ExM shall be replaced by EX Mb (or better) Not suitably marked. are marked Ex mb (or better) if within 0.5 metres of a loading/ vapour adaptor, breather device or safety relief valves ( Note: Ex Mc is insufficient as it is only rated for Zone 2).
+The existing ExN is incorrect (according • are marked IP 65 if more than 0.5 metres and less than 1 metre from to ADR 9.7.8.2) shall be replaced by EX Mb (or better) a loading/vapour adaptor, breather device or safety relief valves ( Note: Ex N is insufficient as it is only rated for Zone 2).
+Note : see 'Electrical Zone Summary' for further information.
 All lenses and housings are free from Visual inspection.
 Cracked/broken/insecure lens. damage and evidence of water ingress.
 Insecure/damaged/distorted housing.
 Evidence of water ingress to any electrical component.
 Any Radio Frequency Identification Visual inspection.
-An RFID tag: (RFID) tag/s must be: • insecure • secure • damaged free from damage mounted where there is a risk of an mounted where there is no risk of an individual brushing past individual brushing pastmounted &lt;1m from a point of mounted >1m from any point of vapour discharge vapour discharge not marked marked adjacently to indicate: WARNING - POTENTIAL ELECTROSTATIC CHARGING HAZARD • Hot marked
+An RFID tag: (RFID) tag/s must be: • insecure • secure • damaged free from damage • mounted where there is a risk of an mounted where there is no risk of an individual brushing past individual brushing pastmounted &lt;1m from a point of mounted &gt;1m from any point of vapour discharge vapour discharge marked adjacently to indicate: WARNING - POTENTIAL ELECTROSTATIC CHARGING HAZARD not marked